 Consider borrowing less.

 Going to college can be stressful, but it should be fun too!
 Don’t add any financial stress to the mix.
 Preparing yourself with the steps listed above can make your first semester go more smoothly.
-Always remember, Alltru Credit Union is here to help you every step of the way.
+Always remember, Alltru is in your corner and here to help you every step of the way.

 Until next time,